Shaojun-Dong/NDO/README.md

 To compile the code, do as the following:

-1. make the tensor lib with the code below
+1. Make the tensor lib with the code below

 cd Tensor

 make

-2. go to NDO and modify the file of makefile, set the value "PACKAGE" to link with lapack(or MKL)
+2. Go to NDO and modify the file of makefile, set the value "PACKAGE" to link with lapack(or MKL)

 PACKAGE:  links with  lapack and blas